ibm-cloud-docs/databases-for-elasticsearch/howto-es-migrate-tutorial.md

 ## Step 3: Run the shell snapshot script
 {: #esmigration-snapshot-script}

-In the [Elasticsearch Snapshot/Restore GitHub Repository](https://github.com/IBM/elasticsearch-cos-snapshot-restore){: external} main folder, find the *migrate.sh* file.
+Run the [*migrate.sh*](https://github.com/IBM/elasticsearch-cos-snapshot-restore/blob/main/migrate.sh){: external} file in the main project folder.
 This shell script uses the information that is provided by the `config.json` file to perform the necessary migration steps.

 - Create different snapshot names by adding a timestamp.
 - Get database and S3/COS parameters.